elypia/docker-alexis-discord/README.md

 ### `application.api.steam`
 The optional Steam API key which can be obtained from the Steam API.
 This enables the Steam module which provides all Steam commands.
-The module will be disbaled if this is not specified.
+The module will be disabled if this is not specified.
 If you don't have one, you can login and find out how to obtain one from the [Steam Web API Documentation] page.

 ### `application.api.osu`